-The sustainability indicators used to measure the attainment of the environmental and social characteristics promoted by the Fund were:

-- the Fund's ESG score relative to the median average ESG score of the investable universe using MSCI Industry Adjusted (IA) score - the Fund's individual E, S and G Pillar scores relative to the median average ESG score of the investable universe using MSCI Industry Adjusted (IA) score

-More specifically, the Fund's ESG score and individual E, S and G Pillar scores are shown compared to the scores of the A-1/P-1/F-11 rated investable universe of Short-term Money Market Funds (the Investable Universe).
+The primary sustainability indicator used to measure the attainment of the environmental and social characteristics promoted by the Fund is the Fund's ESG score relative to the median average ESG score of the investable universe using MSCI Industry Adjusted (IA) score.
+More specifically, the Fund's ESG score is shown compared to the scores of the A-1/P-1/F-12 rated investable universe of Short-term Money Market Funds (the Investable Universe).